carneades/carneades-4/INSTALL.md

-These are instructions for building and running the Carneades-4.
+These are instructions for building and running Carneades-4.

 ## Prerequisites